bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- {width="6.0in" height="3.3698720472440944in"} -->

-So, let\'s take a look at how we\'re going to do that.
-Because we want to do mobile first, that means by default we already have it set up where the navigation bar is where we want it, but let\'s go ahead and add a little bit of styling.
-I\'m going to cheat and copy and paste this in here for just a second.
+So, let&apos;s take a look at how we&apos;re going to do that.
+Because we want to do mobile first, that means by default we already have it set up where the navigation bar is where we want it, but let&apos;s go ahead and add a little bit of styling.
+I&apos;m going to cheat and copy and paste this in here for just a second.

-What I\'ve done, is I\'ve just added a little bit of styling to not only the navigation, but now, we also have it so that the links themselves are also styled.
-So, I\'ve put in some border radius, to make them nice and circular.
-I\'ve added the margin and the padding.
-And, just in case you look at it, and kind of wonder what\'s going on, I\'ve done a little trick that I do, in order to center text inside these little
+What I&apos;ve done, is I&apos;ve just added a little bit of styling to not only the navigation, but now, we also have it so that the links themselves are also styled.
+So, I&apos;ve put in some border radius, to make them nice and circular.
+I&apos;ve added the margin and the padding.
+And, just in case you look at it, and kind of wonder what&apos;s going on, I&apos;ve done a little trick that I do, in order to center text inside these little &lbrack;INAUDIBLE&rbrack;.
-\[INAUDIBLE\].

-I\'ve gone ahead and set the line height to 45 pixels.
+I&apos;ve gone ahead and set the line height to 45 pixels.
 What this does is it gives this kind of little extra padding on the top and the bottom to help fill up the size.
 You should play with this, and kind of see if you like it.
-Well even though we have it looking great the way we want it on a small screen, let\'s see what happens when we make the screen larger.
+Well even though we have it looking great the way we want it on a small screen, let&apos;s see what happens when we make the screen larger.
 Well at the moment, nothing happens when we make the screen larger.
-And that makes sense because we didn\'t put in any media queries.
-We do have a slight bit of responsive design simply because I\'ve used fluid measurements.
-That margin and that padding, it\'s going to adjust as I resize the screen.
-But I don\'t just want things to adjust.
-I want a completely new layout, so let\'s get started.
-The first thing that I\'m going to do is add in my media query. \@media all and (min-width) I\'m just going to go ahead and set this to 900 pixels.
-It\'s a nice big size, and it\'ll give us a really clear break point as to where we want things to change.
-So, I\'ve done that, and now I can start adding new rules.
+And that makes sense because we didn&apos;t put in any media queries.
+We do have a slight bit of responsive design simply because I&apos;ve used fluid measurements.
+That margin and that padding, it&apos;s going to adjust as I resize the screen.
+But I don&apos;t just want things to adjust.
+I want a completely new layout, so let&apos;s get started.
+The first thing that I&apos;m going to do is add in my media query. &commat;media all and (min-width) I&apos;m just going to go ahead and set this to 900 pixels.
+It&apos;s a nice big size, and it&apos;ll give us a really clear break point as to where we want things to change.
+So, I&apos;ve done that, and now I can start adding new rules.

 Some people love to jump right in, and start doing a whole bunch of coding.
-It would make sense that sense we\'re doing navigation bars that we would want to start adjusting the different navigation.
-I\'m not going to do that thought.
+It would make sense that sense we&apos;re doing navigation bars that we would want to start adjusting the different navigation.
+I&apos;m not going to do that thought.
 What I always recommend is somebody write a very simple, clear rule.
-The reason is, it\'s really easy for you to figure out whether or not your rules are triggering.
+The reason is, it&apos;s really easy for you to figure out whether or not your rules are triggering.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->